dalinicus/homeassistant-acinfinity/README.md

 - Controller 69 Pro
 - Controller 69 Pro+

-This integration requires the controller be connected to Wifi, and thus is not compatible with bluetooth only devices such as Controller 67 or the base model of Controller 69, as they do not sync directly to the UIS Cloud
+This integration requires the controller be connected to Wi-fi, and thus is not compatible with bluetooth only devices such as Controller 67 or the base model of Controller 69, as they do not sync directly to the UIS Cloud

 # Installation